Ben Nevis

-The summit, which is the collapsed dome of an ancient volcano, features the ruins of an observatory which was continuously staffed between 1883 and 1904.
+The summit is 1345 m above sea level and is the highest land in any direction for 739 km.
+The summit is a stony plateau (a felsenmeer).
+It features a number of monuments and the ruins of an observatory which was continuously staffed between 1883 and 1904.
 The meteorological data collected during this period is still important for understanding Scottish mountain weather.
 C. T. R. Wilson was inspired to invent the cloud chamber after a period spent working at the observatory.

+The mountain gives its name to the Ben Nevis Distillery at its base, a packet ship, Ben Nevis mountain in Svalbard, a mountain more commonly known as Hung Fa Chai in Hong Kong, and the cartoon character Wee Ben Nevis.